Blog

 All medicines can have side effects.
 Some side effects are minor and temporary, while some could be severe and require immediate medical attention.
 Some common side effects reported by >5% of people during prophylaxis trials include:

-The serious side effects seen with FEIBA include hypersensitivity reactions and thromboembolic events, including stroke, pulmonary embolism, and deep vein thrombosis.
+The serious side effects seen with this drug include hypersensitivity reactions and thromboembolic events, such as stroke, pulmonary embolism, and deep vein thrombosis.

-Always consult your doctor or hemophilia treatment center if you experience any side effects after taking.
+Always consult your doctor or hemophilia treatment center if you experience any side effects after taking FEIBA.

 Warning